 Finding both cost-saving strategies and a way to navigate college is critical for students trying to graduate on time.
 It is especially important to the college student when you consider the national college graduation rate is less than 40 percent.
 At the same time student debt continues to increase.

 Today, even the government website, College Scorecard, uses six years as their college graduation benchmark.
 The best way to save money on college costs is to graduate on time.
 Creating a student’s time management plan is a great idea that may improve your odds of staying on track in college.
 This sounds so easy, yet time management is one of the few lessons that are not always taught in our high schools.

 Student’s Time Management Importance

 As stated.
 Time Management is often a forgotten learning tool in the education process for students.
 For freshmen in college, this is the first time you have new freedoms that may easily distract you from your classes and studying.
-This year, many students may also still be learning totally virtual, which adds another reason for the defined structure.
+This adds another reason for the need of a defined structure.
 This time management process can also be implemented for high school students.
 In both cases, getting a good lesson in time management is priceless and may even improve your education success.

 The Real Cost of An Extra College Year

 Graduation after the fifth year is about 50 percent and after six years it is just less than 60 percent.
 Families rarely plan for this extra college expense, but it is significant.
 The colleges primarily focus on the college degree and do not provide the financial transparency of expenses to graduation.